-The ES7510 v1.3 firmware provided the initial release of the Modbus TCP/IP client service support for factory automation applications.
+The latest firmware provides the initial release of the Modbus TCP/IP client service support for factory automation applications.
 You can implement the modbus command using the command line interface in console and Telnet modes, which allows you to modify some parameters such as, idle time, number of Modbus masters, and the Modbus service port.